filipe-varela/Code-Marathon-MecanIST/README.md

 # Code-Marathon-MecanIST
-A image processing program which can change the RGB, turn all to black and white, blurr, sharpen and make an edge detection on the image choosen by the user.
+A image processing program which can change the RGB values, turn all to black and white, blurr, sharpen and make an edge detection on the image choosen by the user.

+The code was made by `Filipe Varela` and `Vasco Ferreira`.